offen/protocol/index.md

 While the subject seems simple enough, we found it contains unexpected subtleties that are easy to miss, which is why we want to formalize our approach and help other developers to do what we are doing in Offen: let users access their data.

 [offen-repo]: https://github.com/offen/offen

+### Technical scope

+The approach described in this document is intended to be used when developing web applications that are using a client / server pattern based on HTTP.
+All procedures defined are designed to work with core functionality of web browsers and servers.
+The document does not intend to prescribe anything about storage or the means of collection, it is solely describing the protocol used by the two parties to exchange data.

 ## Operations